Lie algebra of column-finite infinite matrices: ideals and derivations: Introduction

+It is known that any Lie algebra which has a countable dimensional faithfull representation can be embedded into $\mathfrak{g}\mathfrak{l}_{cf}(\mathbb{N}, K)$.
+This applies in particular to any countable dimensional simple Lie algebra (as it adjoint representation is faithfull).
+Classifying Lie algebras with a faithfull countable dimensional representation is clearly not a reasonable problem.

 K.R.
 Goodearl, P. Menal and J. Moncasi proved in \cite{GMM93} that any countably dimensional associative $K-$ algebra can be embedded into the algebra of row-finite and column-finite infinite $\mathbb{N} \times \mathbb{N}$ matrices.
 It means that any countably dimensional Lie algebra which arise from such algebra by taking a Lie product can be embedded into $\mathfrak{g}\mathfrak{l}_{rcf}(\mathbb{N}, K)$.
+This result is stronger than that with use of adjoint representation.